 50 AirTran shareholders were entitled to receive 0.321 common shares of Southwest and \$3.75 in cash for each share they owned.
 If the average closing price of Southwest common shares for the 20 consecutive trading day period prior to the closing date of the merger was greater than \$12.46, then the exchange ratio would have been adjusted to equal \$4.00 divided by the average Southwest share price.
-If the Southwest average share price was less than \$10.90, then the exchange ratio would have been adjusted to equal \$3.50 divided by the average Southwest share price.
-The exchange ratio adjustment mechanism provided at least \$7.25 in value and up to \$7.75 in value (based on the Southwest average share price) per share of AirTran common stock.
-If the Southwest average share price was less than \$10.90, Southwest would have been required to deliver, at its election, an additional amount of cash, an additional number of shares of Southwest common stock or a combination thereof (as elected by Southwest) such that the aggregate value of the cash and shares of Southwest common stock (valuing Southwest common stock based on the Southwest average share price) into which each share of AirTran common stock has been converted would be equal to \$7.25 - this option to "top up" with cash to provide AirTran shareholders with \$7.25 of value protected Southwest against unlimited dilution as a result of a floating exchange ratio.
-Based on the average of of \$11.90 of Southwest's closing prices for the 20 trading days ending three trading days prior to the closing date of May 2, 2011, each share of AirTran common stock was exchanged for \$3.75 in cash and 0.321 shares of Southwest's common stock.
+If the Southwest average share price was less than \$10.90, then the exchange ratio would have been adjusted to equal \$3.75 in value and up to \$7.75 in value (based on the Southwest average share price) per share of AirTran common stock.
+If the Southwest average share price was less than \$10.90, Southwest vould have been required to deliver, at its election, an additional amount of cash, an additional number of shares of Southwest common stock or a combination thereof (as elected by Southwest) such that the aggregate value of the cash and shares of Southwest common stock kase don the Southwest average share price) into which each share of AirTran common stock has been converted would be equal to \$7.25 - this option to "top up" with cash to provide AirTran shareholders with \$7.25 of value protected Southwest against unlimited dilution as a result of a floating exchange ratio.
+Based on the average of \$11.90 of Southwest's closing prices for the 20 trading days ending three trading days prior to the closing date of May 2, 2011, each share of AirTran common stock was exchanged for \$3.75 in cash and 0.321 shares of Southwest's common stock.